jawee/VsVim-wiki/VsVim-Nonstandard-Behavior.md

 VsVim will look for these files in the following directories: HOME, VIM and USERPROFILE

 ## Tabs

-By default VsVim will prefer Visual Studio specified tab settings over Vim tab settings.
-This affects *et* and *tabstop*.
-If you would prefer VsVim ignore Visual Studio tab settings and instead use *et* and *tabstop* then use the following command.
+There are settings defined by both Vim and Visual Studio that VsVim does its best to keep in sync.
+Because both environments define these settings they can have conflicting values at start up.
+VsVim has to pick a winner between Visual Studio settings and those defined in a _vimrc file.
+It does so by doing the following

+> If VsVim finds and loads a _vimrc file on startup it will prefer Vim settings over Visual Studio.
+Else it will prefer Visual Studio settings

+In the case you want to have a _vimrc and still prefer Visual Studio settings on startup you can add the following line to the _vimrc file

-    set novsvim_useeditorsettings
+    set vsvim_useeditordefaults

 ## Indentation